qureai/qureai.github.io/_posts/2017-12-13-deep-learning-visualization-gradient-based-methods.md

 *Explanation*:
 Measure the relative importance of input features by calculating the gradient of the output decision with respect to those input features.

 There were 2 very similar papers that pioneered the idea in 2013.
-In these papers  - Saliency features [[2]](#1312.6034) by Simonyan et al. and DeconvNet [[3]](#1311.2901) by Zeiler et al. - authors use directly the gradient of the majority class prediction with respect to input to observe saliency features.
+In these papers  --- Saliency features [[2]](#1312.6034) by Simonyan et al. and DeconvNet [[3]](#1311.2901) by Zeiler et al. --- authors used directly the gradient of the majority class prediction with respect to input to observe saliency features.
 The main difference between the above papers was how the authors handle the backpropagation of gradients through non-linear layers like ReLU.
-In Saliency features paper, the gradients of neurons with negative input were suppressed while propagating through ReLU layers whereas, in the DeconvNet paper, the gradients of neurons with negative gradients were suppressed.
+In Saliency features paper, the gradients of neurons with negative input were suppressed while propagating through ReLU layers.
+In the DeconvNet paper, the gradients of neurons with incoming negative gradients were suppressed.

 *Algorithm*:
 Given an image *I<sub>0</sub>*, a class *c*, and a classification ConvNet with the class score function *S<sub>c</sub>(I)*.
 The heatmap is calculated as absolute of the gradient of *S<sub>c</sub>* with respect to *I* at *I<sub>0</sub>*